 Also known as Shallow-water Sole, White-margined Sole.

-Found singly during the day buried in sand out at night foraging for food over shallow coastal lagoons and seaward reefs.
+Found singly, during the day buried in sand, out at night foraging for food over shallow coastal lagoons and seaward reefs.
+Both eyes are on the right-hand side.

 They feed nocturnally on benthic invertebrates.